• Skip to primary navigation

 Let's cook!

 • In a medium pan, turn the heat to medium.
-Add about 1/2Tbsp vegetable oil and sliced onion.
+Add thin layer of vegetable oil and the onion.
 Cook until the onion gets soft and clear.

-• Put the onion aside and add cut meat.
-Cook until the meat is cooked thoroughly.
+• Put the onion aside and add the cut meat.
+Cook until it is cooked thoroughly.
+Pat oil with a paper towel if necessary.
 Combine onion and meat.

 • Add cut cabbage and carrot to the pan and cook for 3 minutes.

-• Add 1/2Tbsp sesame oil, noodles, and 1/4cup water into the pan.
+• Add sesame oil, noodles, water into the pan.
 Loosen the noodle while cooking.

 • After the noodles are all loose, add bean sprouts and the sauce.
 Stir well for 4-5 minutes.